-The IHE IT Infrastructure Technical Framework is continuously maintained and expanded on an annual basis by the IHE IT Infrastructure Technical Committee.
-The development and maintenance process of the Framework follows a number of principles to ensure stability of the specification so that both wanders and wars may use it reliably in ensuiting developing and essentiate with

-515 that both vendors and users may use it reliably in specifying, developing and acquiring systems with IHE integration capabilities.

-The first of these principles is that any extensions, clarifications and corrections to the Technical Framework must maintain backward compatibility with previous versions of the framework in order to maintain interoperability with systems that have implemented IHE Actors and Integration Profiles defined there
+- 515 The IHE IT Infrastructure Technical Framework is continuously maintained and expanded on an annual basis by the IHE IT Infrastructure Technical Committee.
+The development and maintenance process of the Framework follows a number of principles to ensure stability of the specification so that both vendors and users may use it reliably in specifying, developing and acquiring systems with IHE integration capabilities. - 520 The first of these principles is that any extensions, clarifications and corrections to the Technical Framework must maintain backward compatibility with previous versions of the framework in order to maintain interoperability with systems that have implemented IHE Actors and Integration Profiles defined there.